Alright, let’s talk about list building.

 This is the one most people don’t want to hear, let alone try, but going live is REALLY helpful in building an email list.
 I hosted a bunch of webinars this year – solo, with business buddies, and with brands that I have affiliate partnerships with.

 Webinars are beneficial for two reasons – first, it helps your audience see you as a real person, not an internet avatar.
 People connect more quickly with those they have things in common with or those they aspire to be like.
 It’s difficult to aspire to be like someone who seems to have it all together, with perfect lighting and scripted content 24/7.

 Going live (even if it’s just chatting via Instagram story to get used to talking on camera) helps build a connection with your audience, and the more they connect with you the more they’ll want to make sure they get every piece of content you produce (aka get on your list).

 And second, webinars also tend to be more detailed and therefore more valuable than the free guides and downloads most people add to their opt-in boxes.
 Perfect strangers are more likely to hand over their email address if they think spending an hour with you will help them accomplish a specific goal.

-Plus, you can include a social share thank you page (I do this using LeadPages) to encourage those who register to share the event with their followers, helping you to expand your reach without doing any extra work.
+Plus, you can include a social share thank you page (I do this using LeadPages) (affiliate link) to encourage those who register to share the event with their followers, helping you to expand your reach without doing any extra work.